Gustave Besson, his Factories and Family

 The earliest record of Gustave Besson entering instruments into an exhibition was the “Exposition Produits de l’Industrie Française” in 1844.
 The report of the jury stated that he entered “un cor à pistons et un bugle…, un cor ordinaire” (a horn with valves and a bugle, a natural horn) but that they were not fully completed.
 The jury awarded them an honorable mention.
 While it might not seem wise to enter unfinished instruments, it seems to have gone well for him for a first time out.

-Only four instruments are known that were made in the three years that Besson’s shop was on rue Tiquetonne: one cornet with Stölzel valves and three ophicleides.
+Only five instruments are known that were made in the three years that Besson’s shop was on rue Tiquetonne: one cornet with Stölzel valves and three ophicleides.
 Previously unknown, Bruno Kampmann of Paris has found in Bottin’s 1845 Paris directory, a listing for Besson at 13 rue de la Bibliothèque.
 Bruno is working on an article to publish in the French language Larigot, the publication of l’Association des Collecctionneurs d’Instruments à Vent, where he will reveal more new discoveries.
 In 1846, Besson moved to rue des Trois Couronnes 7, where he must have had more space to expand the business.
 In his 1858 Dictionaire Universal des Contemporains (similar to “Who’s Who” in the 20th century), Louis Gustave Vapeureaux wrote that Gustave Besson recovered from bankruptcy some time between 1844 and 1851.

 Cornet #3, made at 7 rue de 3 Couronnes about 1848.
 Tom Meacham collection.